tweedegolf/mailcrab/README.md

 ## Sample messages

-The `sample` directory contains a couple of test messages.
+The `samples` directory contains a couple of test messages.
 These can be sent using by running:

 ```sh
 cd backend/